ToluGIT/DLP-AWS-lambda/README.md

 ![5](https://github.com/user-attachments/assets/8cb84feb-6ad8-430e-b939-bd88224030dc)

-Set the “Name” to your preferred name on the next page, keep all other settings as default, with the Rule type set to "Rule with an event pattern" and click <kbd>Next</kbd>.
+Set the “Name” to your preferred name on the next page, keep all other settings as default, with the Rule type set to "Rule with an event pattern", and click <kbd>Next</kbd>.

-On the next page scroll down to "Creation method" and select "Use Pattern form".
+On the next page, scroll down to "Creation method" and select "Use Pattern form".

-Scroll further down to "Event Pattern" then Change “AWS Service” to “Macie”, and “Event Type” to “Macie Finding”
+Scroll further down to "Event Pattern", then Change “AWS Service” to “Macie” and “Event Type” to “Macie Finding.”

-it should look similar to this
+It should look similar to this

 ![image](https://github.com/user-attachments/assets/721c0fc9-4450-4001-a1bd-9a3400a11849)